Matt11g/BoogieCodeGen/README.md

 #### a) Generate Boogie Code with the Pre-trained Model (Baseline)

-To generate Boogie code using the original, pre-trained StarCoder2-3B model (without fine-tuning), run:
+To generate Boogie code using the original, pre-trained large language model (without fine-tuning), run:

 ```
 from boogie_code_generator import generate_code